-The principal accounting policies applied in preparing the consolidated financial statements are detailed below.
-These policies have been based on IFRS in effect as of December 31, 2020 and applied uniformly for the periods presented.
+The principal accounting policies applied in preparing the Interim Consolidated Financial Statements are detailed below.
+These policies have been based on IFRS in effect as of March 31, 2021 and applied uniformly for the periods presented.

-2.1 Basis of preparation of the consolidated financial statements
+2.1 Basis of preparation of the Interim Consolidated Financial Statements

-These Consolidated Financial Statements have been prepared in accordance with the International Financial Reporting Standards (IFRS) issued by the International Accounting Standards Board (IASB), taking into account the presentation regulations of the CMF, which are not in conflict with IFRS.
+These Interim Consolidated Financial Statements have been prepared in accordance with the International Financial Reporting Standards (IFRS) issued by the International Accounting Standards Board (IASB), taking into account the presentation regulations of the CMF, which are not in conflict with IFRS.

-These Consolidated Financial Statements have been prepared from the accounting records maintained by the Company.
-The figures in these Consolidated Financial Statements and their notes are expressed in thousands of Chilean pesos.
+These Interim Consolidated Financial Statements have been prepared from the accounting records maintained by the Company.
+The figures in these Interim Consolidated Financial Statements and their notes are expressed in thousands of Chilean pesos.

-In preparing these Consolidated Financial Statements, certain critical accounting estimates have been used to quantify some assets, liabilities, income and expenses.
+In preparing these Interim Consolidated Financial Statements, certain critical accounting estimates have been used to quantify some assets, liabilities, income and expenses.
 IFRS also requires management to exercise its judgment in the process of applying Transelec's accounting policies.
-Areas involving a greater degree of judgment or complexity or areas in which assumptions and estimates are significant for these consolidated financial statements are described in Note 4.
+Areas involving a greater degree of judgment or complexity or areas in which assumptions and estimates are significant for these Interim Consolidated Financial Statements are described in Note 4.

-The information contained in these Consolidated Financial Statements is the responsibility of the Company's management.
+The information contained in these Interim Consolidated Financial Statements is the responsibility of the Company's management.

-The accounting policies adopted in the preparation of the Consolidated Financial Statements are consistent with those applied in the preparation of the annual individual financial statements of the Company for the year ended December 31, 2019, except for the adoption of new standards and interpretations in effect as of January 1, 2020, which did not materially affect the consolidated financial statements.
+The accounting policies adopted in the preparation of the Interim Consolidated Financial Statements are consistent with those applied in the preparation of the annual individual financial statements of the Company for the year ended December 31, 2020, except for the adoption of new standards and interpretations in effect as of January 1, 2021, which did not materially affect the Interim Consolidated Financial Statements.

-The Company made reclassifications to its financial statements regarding balances as of December 31, 2019.
+The Company made reclassifications to its financial statements regarding balances as of December 31, 2020.
 However, these reclassifications do not have a significant effect due to they were made only for comparative purposes.